kellys-tech/READMEGenerator/readme.md

   - [Questions](#questions)

 ## Description
-  * my project
+  * readme generator

 ## Installation
-  * do not install
+  * no installation necessary

 ## Usage
-  * to generate a simple readme
+  * generate a simple readme.

 ## License
-  * This project is distributed under the MIT license.
+  * This project is distributed under the Mozilla-Public-License license.

-  By submitting a pull request to this project, you agree to license your contribution under the MIT license.
+  By submitting a pull request to this project, you agree to license your contribution under the Mozilla-Public-License license.

 ## Contributions
   * with money

 ## Tests
-  * use it
+  * using it

 ## Questions
   ### If you have any questions, contact me through github or by email.